Eschricht/vuecrumbs/packages/core/README.md

-# Vuecrumbs
+# crumby-vue

-Vuecrumbs Core is a lightweight and flexible breadcrumb management utility for Vue.js applications.
+crumby-vue Core is a lightweight and flexible breadcrumb management utility for Vue.js applications.
 It provides a simple way to manage and display breadcrumbs in your Vue projects, supporting both static and dynamic routes.

 ## ✨ Features